MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-sapsapdependency.md

 ---
-Description: 'Represents an association between two service access points (SAP), in which one SAP is dependant on the other to utilize or connect with a service.' ms.assetid: 'fba4144b-833f-469f-93df-e8a79aa37811'
+Description: Represents an association between two service access points (SAP), in which one SAP is dependant on the other to utilize or connect with a service. ms.assetid: fba4144b-833f-469f-93df-e8a79aa37811
-title: 'CIM\_SAPSAPDependency class'
+title: CIM\_SAPSAPDependency class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_SAPSAPDependency class